Gregory G. Pincus: Awards

-Pincus was the recipient of numerous awards.
-Some of these awards include the Oliver Bird Prize in 1960, the Julius A. Koch Award in 1962, the Cameron Prize for Therapeutics of the University of Edinburgh in 1966, and the American Medical Association's Scientific Achievement Award in 1967.
-Pincus was acknowledged for his creation of the Laurentian Hormone Conference, which was a conference of endocrinologists.
-Pincus served as the chairman of the conference and its purpose was to discuss the hormones of the endocrine system.
+Pincus was the recipient of numerous awards for his research.
+He was awarded the Oliver Bird Prize in 1960; the Julius A. Koch Award in 1962; the Cameron Prize for Therapeutics of the University of Edinburgh in 1966; and the American Medical Association’s Scientific Achievement Award in 1967.

+Pincus was acknowledged for his creation of the Laurentian Hormone Conference (which was a conference of endocrinologists).
+He served as the chairman of the conference, and its purpose was to discuss the hormones of the endocrine system.
 The conference was attended by endocrinologists from all over the world.

 Death

-He died in 1967 of myeloid metaplasia, a rare blood disease, in Boston, Massachusetts.
+He died in 1967 of myeloid metaplasia, a blood cancer, in Boston, Massachusetts.
 He was 64 years old and lived in Northborough, Massachusetts.
 His funeral was held August 25, 1967 at Temple Emanuel in Worcester, Massachusetts.

 Lasting impact

 Pincus' birth control pill changed family life in a significant way, because it allowed women to choose—for the first time—when they would have children and plan accordingly around this decision in a deliberate manner.
 The birth control pill helped pave the way for the women's liberation and concomitant Sexual Revolution movements.